Rules and some limits apply for donating or lending to candidates and parties.

 Rules for party donations and loans

-From 1 January 2011 to 31 December 2022, registered political parties had to let us know within 10 working days when they got more than $30,000 from a single donor within a 12-month period.
+Registered political parties have to let us know within 10 working days when they get more than $30,000 from a single lender within a 12-month period.

 Candidate donations